Zoomed Image

 Cloning an Existing Asset

-To create a new asset that is similar to one that already exists:
+To create a new asset that is similar to one that already exists, there are three equivalent starting points:

-- Choose Create a new Asset like the Selected One from the Actions on Selected Records menu.
+• In any results screen, select the asset you want to clone and choose Create a New Asset Like the Selected One from the Actions on Selected Records menu.

 Tip: Cloning is faster than using a template when you already have a similar asset in the system.
 It copies all field values including specification data, which templates may not include.